 Hiram, OH 44234

 Will all of my college credits transfer?

 Admission counselors will review your application and transcripts to determine how many credits you may transfer.
-A maximum of 60 credit hours can be transferred to Hiram College.
+A maximum of 75 eligible hours of credit can be transferred to Hiram College.
 Generally speaking, transfer credits will be awarded for courses in which:

 - A grade of "C" or better is earned in the course

 - The course was completed at an accredited college or university

 Can I take courses through the Weekend College (on-campus) and online at the same time?

 Yes.
 You can take courses on Hiram College’s campus through our Weekend College program while also participating in online courses at the same time.